 The cluster status page provides information about available nodes and can help inform resource requests.

 This will run an MPI code called hydro.exe.
-It will launch 32 MPI tasks and is not expected to run longer than 150 minutes.
-To ensure all nodes are of the same type (standard) and the network used is InfiniBand (ib), the standard_ib queue is specified.
+It will launch 32 MPI tasks and is not expected to run longer than 2.5 hours.
+To ensure all nodes are using InfiniBand (ib) as the type of interconnect, the standard_ib queue is specified.
 The code was compiled with Intel MPI, and the runtime environment must be set to match the compile environment.
 It was also compiled with optimizations for AVX2 instruction set architecture; it may not run on older nodes.

-#!/bin/tcsh #BSUB -n 6 # Number of MPI tasks #BSUB -R span[ptile=2] # MPI processes per node #BSUB -x # Exclusive use of nodes #BSUB -J chemtest1 # Name of job #BSUB -W 2:30 # Wall clock time #BSUB -o chemtest1.out.%J # Standard out #BSUB -e chemtest1.err.%J # Standard error #BSUB -q standard_ib # Queue module load openmpi-gcc # Set environment setenv OMP_NUM_THREADS 4 mpirun ./chemtest1.exe
+#!/bin/tcsh #BSUB -n 6 # Number of MPI tasks #BSUB -R span[ptile=2] # MPI tasks per node #BSUB -R select[qc] # Request 8 core node #BSUB -x # Exclusive use of nodes #BSUB -J chemtest1 # Name of job #BSUB -W 2:30 # Wall clock time #BSUB -o chemtest1.out.%J # Standard out #BSUB -e chemtest1.err.%J # Standard error module load openmpi-gcc # Set environment setenv OMP_NUM_THREADS 4 mpirun ./chemtest1.exe

 This will run a CUDA code called nnetworks.exe.
 It will use one core and is not expected to run longer than 30 minutes.
 Using the gpu queue will place the job on a GPU node, and the -gpu specifier will allow the use of one GPU on the node (num=1).
 The code was compiled using PGI and the CUDA libraries, and the runtime environment must be set to match the compile environment.